Announcement and Call for Abstracts

 Third Conference on Atmospheric Biogeosciences, 20-24 June, 2015, Salt Lake City, UT

-The 3rd Conference on Atmospheric Biogeosciences, sponsored by the American Meteorological Society, will be held 20-24 June2016 at the Sheraton Downtown Salt Lake City hotel, Salt Lake City, Utah.
-This conference is organized by the AMS Board on Atmospheric Biogeosciences in collaboration with the Committee on Agricultural and Forest Meteorology, and will be jointly held with the 32nd Conference on Agricultural and Forest Meteorology and the 22nd Symposium on Boundary Layer and Turbulence, including a joint session honoring Bill Massman’s contribution to the biometeorology and atmospheric biogeosciences.
-Preliminary programs, registration, hotel, and general information will be posted on the AMS Web site by late January, 2016.
+The 3rd Conference on Atmospheric Biogeosciences, sponsored by the American Meteorological Society, was held 20-24 June2016 at the Sheraton Downtown Salt Lake City hotel, Salt Lake City, Utah.
+This conference was organized by the AMS Board on Atmospheric Biogeosciences in collaboration with the Committee on Agricultural and Forest Meteorology, and was jointly held with the 32nd Conference on Agricultural and Forest Meteorology and the 22nd Symposium on Boundary Layer and Turbulence, including a joint session honoring Bill Massman’s contribution to the biometeorology and atmospheric biogeosciences.

 For additional information please contact the Atmospheric Biogeosciences program chairpersons: Dr. Richard Grant (email@example.com) and Dr. Kyaw Tha Paw U (firstname.lastname@example.org) or related to the Conference on Agricultural and Forest Meteorology, Dr. Heping Liu (email@example.com), Dr. Chuixiang Yi (firstname.lastname@example.org), and Dr. Brian Viner (Brian.Viner@srnl.doe.gov).